 The New York Public Library

 340 Riverside Drive New York, NY 10023 (212) 535-1697 www.nypl.org You may have noticed that The New York Public Library is located across the street from the iconic Apollo Theater.
-Although, it isn’t just a musical venue; it has a reading room, a cafe and even an adjacent bookstore.
+Although, it isn’t just a music venue; it has a reading room, a cafe, and even an adjacent bookstore.
 There’s something for everybody at the library, including some of the best jazz concerts in the area.
 From jazz duo Tracy Silverman and Mike Bell to vocalist Angela Bofill, these musicians have a wide range of styles and will perform no matter what your musical preference is.
 Related: Best Outdoor Concert Venues In New York City Roseland Ballroom 247 West 125th Street New York, NY 10027 (212) 867-1234 www.roselandballroom.com “Roseland Ballroom, is one of the oldest jazz venues in the U.S.

 Listening to Live Jazz on the Road

 There is no shortage of places in Harlem where you can hear live jazz.
 From the Rockland Palace to The Harlem YMCA, you can listen to a local jazz group any day of the week.
 Many venues are open to the public, making it easy for those who are looking for live jazz to find their way there.
 There are several ways to get there.
 For example, you can get there from Midtown by walking from the West 150th Street subway stop.
 Alternatively, you can take the Harlem-125 subway line to 125th Street and Lenox Avenue.
 These are all ways to get to Harlem’s live jazz venues.
 With most jazz venues in Harlem having an open-door policy, you can get a great deal on their cheapest ticket (which also includes a drink) while also having the freedom to sit on your own or go with friends.